brry/rdwd/README.md

 str(clim)
 ```

 You can also select datasets with the [interactive map](https://cran.r-project.org/package=rdwd/vignettes/mapDWD.html).
-Further instructions and examples are available in the [package vignette](https://cran.r-project.org/package=rdwd/vignettes/rdwd.html).
+Installation instructions and more examples are available in the [package vignette](https://cran.r-project.org/package=rdwd/vignettes/rdwd.html).

 ```R
 vignette("mapDWD") # interactive map, likely faster than CRAN link above